 - Run potatoes through food mill (or ricer, or strainer).

-- Add milk, butter, and sour cream gradually, folding continuously.
+- Add milk, and butter and gradually, folding continuously.

 - Season with salt and pepper, to taste.

 - Serve immediately.